biolink/biolink-model/docs/ThingToDiseaseAssociationMixin.md

 ## Parents

- *  is_a: [EntityToFeatureOrDiseaseQualifiersMixin](EntityToFeatureOrDiseaseQualifiersMixin.md) - Qualifiers for entity to disease or phenotype associations
+ *  is_a: [EntityToFeatureOrDiseaseQualifiersMixin](EntityToFeatureOrDiseaseQualifiersMixin.md) - Qualifiers for entity to disease or phenotype associations.

 ## Mixin for